UncleCShark/Cmaketopia/Docs/CommandLine.md

 [MSYS2]({{site.baseurl}}/Docs/AdditionalReadingResources#MSYS2-id) is software distribution and a building platform for Windows.
 It provides a Unix-like environment, a command-line interface and a software repository.
 MSYS2 MSYS shortcut opens POSIX-compliant environment.
 Use it for package management, shell scripting and building POSIX projects.
 When you click MING-w64 shortcuts they create windows GNU compiler environment x86 or x64 respectively.
 ![Mingw64](../assets/MSYS2.png)
 By default, MSYS2 automatically dumb your PATH environment variable down.
-To display your MSYS2 path setting run MSY2 terminal, **type export -p | grep PATH**.
+To display your MSYS2 path setting run MSY2 terminal, type **export -p | grep PATH**.
 You can change this behavior by setting an Windows system environment variable **MSYS2_PATH_TYPE=inherit** .
 When you set it, MSYS2 inherits PATH variable from Windows.
 Fortunately, MSYS2 allows a user to do some a fine-grain customization also.
 To do that you need to know where your home directory is.
 Type **export -p | grep HOME**.
 The default $HOME directory is C:/msys64/home/\<username>.
 Launch Notepad and edit **bash_profile** file from your home directory.
 To let Cmake windows installation run into MSYS2 environment I added path referred to Cmake.exe.
 If you want to use other apps modify PATH settings respectably.
 ![Bash Profile](../assets/bash_profile.png)
 For more details see [Bash]({{ site.baseurl}}/Docs/AdditionalReadingResources#GNU-id) or [Environment Variables Affecting GCC]({{ site.baseurl}}/Docs/AdditionalReadingResources#GNU-id)

-Go ahead!
-You know what to do.
-Although in our daily work we use IDE now you know what is going on under the hood.
 If you created Sum project together with me, you should have a directory named Sum with many files.
-What a big mess you must admit.
-Binaries mixed with headers and source files.
-Now imagine your project has a hundred source files...

 ```txt